howonJeong/howonJeong.github.io/_pages/about.md

 Hello, I am an undergraduate student at the Department of Intelligent Software at Sungkyunkwan University (SKKU).

-### Interested topics
+### Interested Research topics

-My research interests lie in machine learning and natural language processing.
+My research interests lie in machine learning and natural computer Vision.
-Advesrial Attacks
+Adverserial Attacks
-Simulating Human Behavior in Text
-Uncovering Insights from Large-Scale Datasets
+Large Language Models
 More...

 ### Features